 My one-woman boycott from 2010 clearly didn't work.
 New York Times is now taking up the issue with this very thorough investigative piece on sexual harassment at Nike.

-This weekend we had some long conversations about purchasing power and how the consumer can voice dissent.
+At my house (full of runners and female athletes) we have had some long conversations about purchasing power and how the consumer can voice dissent.
 I took it as a teachable moment.
 How are you tackling Nike's most recent debacle?

 Nike is a brand that gives lip service to women.
 Here's some evidence: